 - this appearance is often due to prominent veins in the decidua basalis

-- often color Doppler sonography may help define the anatomy of this space
+- often color Doppler may help define the anatomy of this space